Krutchy/ScanFiles.py/README.md

 # FileScan.py
 Scans given files for a given list of terms and returns the filepaths and line numbers where every term was found.
 Terms that are not found in any files only appear once, with the filepath and line number marked 'N/A'.

+Intended use case is to check for the presence of libraries in a project codebase.
 ## Package Requirements
 The script uses the following packages:
 ```